1Px-Vision/UAV-V2V/README.md

 A typical scenario considered in this project is the following:

-- a disaster causes a **road disruption**,
+- Disaster causes a **road disruption**,
-- direct communication between two vehicle groups becomes impossible,
+- Direct communication between two vehicle groups becomes impossible,
-- one UAV collects data from a connected vehicle cluster,
+- One UAV collects data from a connected vehicle cluster,
-- the UAV moves toward the disconnected region,
+- The UAV moves toward the disconnected region,
-- the message is forwarded to non-receiving vehicles,
+- The message is forwarded to non-receiving vehicles,
-- a remote Cluster-FPGA platform evaluates diffusion behavior and supports optimized dissemination.
+- Remote Cluster-FPGA platform evaluates diffusion behavior and supports optimized dissemination.

 ## Repository Structure